 By Molly Absolon | PREVIEW Columnist

 Molly Absolon is a contributor to Writers on the Range, writersontherange.org, an independent nonprofit dedicated to spurring lively conversation about the West.
-She writes and travels often through the West.
+She writes in Idaho.
 Views expressed do not necessarily represent those of The SUN.